 New seed funding opportunities are available for ideas, emerging technologies and methodologies from all UoM Faculties that may have application in solving intractable agricultural issues involving insect/invertebrate pests.
 The Scheme has a total of $50,000 available p.a., which may be awarded to one or several projects.
-Projects begin in December 2021/January 2022 and run for up to 12 months (with potential options for extension).
+Projects begin in August 2022 and run for up to 12 months (with potential options for extension).

 The Australian Grains Pest Innovation Program (AGPIP) aims to use novel pest suppressive technologies such as endosymbionts and forecasting approaches for the management of invertebrate pests, to provide innovative solutions, insecticide resistance management and grower tools to reduce the impact of pests, decrease disease transmission, and increase farmer/grower certainty on pest management.

-The Program also includes seed funding opportunities for research teams across all UoM Faculties and specifically outside of the AGPIP to harness cross-UoM capabilities.
+The Program also includes seed funding opportunities for research teams across all UoM Faculties, specifically outside of AGPIP, to harness cross-UoM capabilities.
 This is as we would like to open up new approaches to managing invertebrate pests in the grains industry.
 These funds are administered through an Invertebrate Management Research Seed Funding Scheme.
 The Scheme:

 - aims to engage researchers and research groups across the UoM in an exploration of non-traditional or less traditional approaches that tackle previously intractable pest management issues currently facing Australian grain growers;